idrisaltamimi/idrisaltamimi/README.md

 ## About Me

 - 🔭 I'm currently building a desktop application using Tauri and React.
+Also, I'm developing an app using Flutter.
 - 🌱 I'm constantly learning and improving my skills.
 I'm currently learning Rust.
 - 👯 I'm open to collaborate on projects related to Fullstack Development.
 - 📫 How to reach me: idris.al.tamimi.1@gmail.com